...

 Unlocking the Mystery of “Custody of the Attorney General”: A Guide for All Super Dads!

-Hey there, Super Dads and soon-to-be Super Dads!
-Picture this: you’re a father to a bundle of joy, but you’re not living with the child’s mom.
-And bam!
-You’re hit with a flurry of questions: “How can I be a superhero in my child’s life?”
-“What’s this ‘Custody of the Attorney General’ thingy everyone’s talking about?”
-Hold on to your capes, because we’ve got you covered with all the heroic answers!
+Hello, super dads and soon-to-be super dads!
+Picture this: you’re a father to a wonderful child, but you’re not living with the child’s mother.
+Suddenly, you’re faced with a flurry of questions like, “How can I be a superhero in my child’s life?” and “What does custody of the attorney general mean?”
+Don’t worry—grab your capes because we’re here to provide all the answers you need!

 Short Answer